 A large part of the chapter is devoted to optical fibers.
 The development of optical fibers started in 1966 when Charles Kao1 realized that glass could be purified enough to carry light signals with an attenuation of less than 20 dB/km.
 It took some time before this limit was reached, but in 1970 three researchers, Robert Maurer, Donald Keck and Peter Schultz at Corning Glass Works managed to purify silica such that the attenuation of the waves in a fiber was only 17 dB/km.
 Five years later they reached 4 dB/km.
 The optical fiber developed at Corning Glass Works is the same type as is used in todays optical fiber systems.
 It is a circular dielectric cylinder made out of silica with a thin circular region, referred to as the core, doped with a substance, often germanium dioxide, that increases the index of refraction.
 The waves are then confined to the core.
 In the standard optical fiber the attenuation is minimal at the wavelength $\lambda = 1.55 \,\mu\text{m}$, which is in the infrared region.
 For this reason most systems use this wavelength.
 For long distance communication the single mode fiber is used.
-It means that the radius of the core is so small that only one mode can exist (radius $\sim 10 \,\mu m$).
+It means that the radius of the core is so small that only one mode can exist (radius $\sim 10 \,\mu\text{m}$).
 The advantage with a single mode fiber is that the dispersion is small.
 For communication at short distances one can use multimode fibers.
 These are fibers with a thick core where a large number of modes can propagate.
 The multi mode fiber systems are cheaper to manufacture than the single mode systems.

 The bandwidth of an optical fiber is much larger than for an electric wire.
 In todays systems one can transmit 40 Gb/s in a single fiber.
 Optical fibers save space in cable ducts, they are immune to electrical interference and they are very hard to wiretap.
 Thus optical fibers are superior to electric wires for long distance communication.
-In 2014 a danish group at the Danish Technical University (DTU) set a new world record by transferring 43 terabit/s using one laser and one fiber.